Capstone-Projects-2025-Spring/capstone-projects-2025-spring-classroom-95fb36-applebaum-projects-creation-tu-cis-4398-docs-template/documentation/docs/api-specification/Frontend Documentation/gameplay-main.md

 ## Game Logic Highlights

+- Checks the current turn and plays the phrase audio for one player at a time
 - Each player fills in a blank with a word from the AAC keyboard
 - Upon word selection, the system:
     - Fills in the blank